 HR services continue operations as usual.
 All approved extensions will be processed on time.

-Departing personnel who have books to be returned should send them back to CERN Library by snail mail at the following address:
+Departing personnel who have books to be returned can return them in the red box in the Library entrance (building 52/1-052) or by internal mail.
+If you cannot enter the CERN site, you can send them back to CERN Library by snail mail at the following address:

 CH-1211 Geneva 23

-They should inform firstname.lastname@example.org of their departure and the Library team will sign the termination sheet in EDH.
+You should inform firstname.lastname@example.org of your departure and the Library team will sign the termination sheet in EDH.

 The Organization will not pause or suspend contracts to enable the travel to the home station.
 Moreover, CERN guidelines apply within the overarching framework and instructions from the Host states, instructing to reduce travel to the strict minimum.

-Clearly you will be required to observe the confinement rules in your respective country and in CERN's Host states (France and Switzerland).
+Clearly you will be required to observe any applicable travel and quarantine restrictions in your respective country and in CERN's Host states (France and Switzerland).
 Any travel to the local area should be made with due consideration of health and safety measures currently in place to limit the spread of the virus.
-Your supervisor will have been in touch with you for the necessary telework arrangements.
+Your supervisor will have been in touch with you for the necessary work arrangements.

 In light of the global evolution of the COVID-19 pandemic, CERN has carefully reviewed the feasibility of running of its diverse student and trainee programmes, with the health and wellbeing of people at the heart of its preoccupations.
 Following postponement of start dates for student and traineeships, and following the suspension of the Job Shadowing programme, CERN finally had to cancel the flagship CERN Summer Student and openlab Summer Student programmes, further to extensive consultation with all stakeholders, as well as the Children of personnel programme for 2020.
 All commitments with regards to Employed members of personnel contracts, including for Fellows, will be respected.